Born in the U.S.A. (song): Music video

 The music video for "Born in the U.S.A." was directed by noted filmmaker John Sayles.
-It consisted of video concert footage of Springsteen and the E Street Band performing the song, poorly synchronized with audio from the studio recording.
-This footage was intermixed with compelling mid-1980s scenes of working-class America, emphasizing images that had some connection with the song, including Vietnam veterans, Amerasian children, assembly lines, oil refineries, cemeteries, and the like, finishing with a recreation of the album's cover, with a grizzled Springsteen posing in front of an American flag.
+It consisted of video concert footage of Springsteen and the E Street Band performing the song, synchronized with audio from the studio recording.
+This footage was intermixed with compelling mid-1980s scenes of working-class America, emphasizing images that had some connection with the song, including Vietnam veterans, Amerasian children, assembly lines, oil refineries, cemeteries, and the like, finishing with a recreation of the album's cover, with Springsteen posing in front of an American flag.

 Live performances and subsequent versions

 On Springsteen's 1984–1985 Born in the U.S.A.
-Tour, "Born in the U.S.A." almost always opened the concerts, in a dramatic, crowd-rousing fashion.
+Tour, "Born in the U.S.A." almost always opened the concerts.
 One such version is included on the Live/1975–85 album.

 On the 1988 Tunnel of Love Express Tour, "Born in the U.S.A." generally closed the first set, and on the 1992–1993 "Other Band" Tour, it appeared frequently at the end of the second set.
-These were both full band versions, although the latter stressed guitar parts more than the familiar synthesizer line.
+These were both full-band versions, although the latter stressed guitar parts more than the familiar synthesizer line.

-Beginning with the 1995–1997 solo acoustic Ghost of Tom Joad Tour and associated promotional media appearances, Springsteen radically recast "Born in the U.S.A." once again, playing an acoustic guitar version that was unlike both the original Nebraska and full band performances.
+Beginning with the 1995–1997 solo acoustic Ghost of Tom Joad Tour and associated promotional media appearances, Springsteen radically recast "Born in the U.S.A." once again, playing an acoustic guitar version that was unlike both the original Nebraska and full-band performances.
 This was a stinging, snarling rendition that only included the title phrase twice.
-This was both in connection with the Tom Joad Tour's wan moods as well as Springsteen's attempt to make clear the song's original and only purpose; in his introduction to the song in this shows he said he still wasn't convinced the song had been misinterpreted, but now as the songwriter he was "going to get the last say."
+This was both in connection with the Tom Joad Tour's wan mood as well as Springsteen's attempt to make clear the song's original and only purpose; in his introduction to the song, he said he still wasn't convinced the song had been misinterpreted, but now as the songwriter he was "going to get the last say."
 Fan reaction was divided, with some greatly liking the new arrangement and others thinking the song's musical ironies had been lost.